Secure by Design Example Security Resources Plan

 Category: Tool or technology

-They validate the effectiveness of existing controls and identify vulnerabilities that could be exploited by potential attackers.
+- identify vulnerabilities that could be exploited by potential attackers

-These assessments help identify weaknesses, assess the impact of potential attacks and provide recommendations to strengthen the security posture of the service.
+- provide recommendations to strengthen the security posture of the service

-In the maintenance phase, regular testing ensures that security controls remain effective and responsive to emerging threats.
+In the maintenance phase, regular testing makes sure security controls remain effective and responsive to emerging threats.

 Security assurance